 Individual Player Eligibility Rules

-These rules have been adopted by the IKBC for the purpose of establishing credibility with other associations, both public and private, and their teams so as to enhance the opportunities homeschool teams may have to play these teams.
+These rules have been adopted by the IKB organization for the purpose of establishing credibility with other associations, both public and private, and their teams so as to enhance the opportunities homeschool teams may have to play these teams.

-It is the belief of the Board that rules which could be construed to mean that IKBC teams have undue advantage (for instance, when a player who is designated as a senior appears as a player for a second year) are detrimental to the IKBC's efforts to further the opportunities of homeschool students to play competitive ball and to be recognized by scouts, colleges and universities for their skill and achievement.
+It is the belief of the IKB Board that rules which could be construed to mean that IKB teams have undue advantage (for instance, when a player who is designated as a senior appears as a player for a second year) are detrimental to the IKB's efforts to further the opportunities of homeschooled students to play competitive ball and to be recognized by scouts, colleges and universities for their skill and achievement.

-Therefore, players are eligible to participate in activities of the IKBC if they:
+Therefore, players are eligible to participate in activities of the IKB if they:

 d.
-Have played high school baseball no more than 4 years previously (that is, if a player declares his grade level to be eighth grade, he shall be granted five years of eligibility; if a freshman, four years; if a sophomore, three years; if a junior, two years; and if a senior, he shall be granted one year of eligibility) (5-Year Eligibility Rule);
+Have played high school baseball no more than four years previously (that is, if a player declares his grade level to be eighth grade, he shall be granted five years of eligibility; if a freshman, four years; if a sophomore, three years; if a junior, two years; and if a senior, he shall be granted one year of eligibility) (5-Year Eligibility Rule).

 g.
 Are in good standing with respect to character and behavior according to the player’s parents, coaches, other team leaders, and according to criminal laws applicable to their place of residence (Character Rule). h.
-In addition to and not excluding the above conditions of eligibility, in certain circumstances, students of small private schools, charter schools, and in some instances online public school curriculums may be eligible to participate with the IKBC if they do not otherwise have access to play competitive baseball through their current school system (Hardship Clause).
-Please contact us for clarification.
+In addition to and not excluding the above conditions of eligibility, in certain circumstances, students at small private schools, charter schools, and in some instances online public-school curriculums may be eligible to participate with the IKB organization if they do not otherwise have access to play competitive baseball through their current school system (Hardship Clause). *Please contact us for clarification.